Hendrix-CS/csci270/labs/clouds.md

 Write a description of your font, discussing it in terms of the common [typeface categories](https://en.wikipedia.org/wiki/Typeface) of Serif, Sans-Serif, Script, Monospaced, and Display.

-If your font does not follow the standard above about the baseline, x-height, and cap-height, justify your creative choices.
+{% include note.html content="If your font does not follow
+the standard above about the baseline, x-height, and cap-height, justify your creative choices." %}

 Install this font on your computer, and use a Word Processing software to format your Poem in this font.
 (Google Docs cannot import new fonts.)